Hoofen Floofen Island

 Get Your Copy Now!

 Hoofen Floofen Island is a magical place where palm trees sway, the ocean sparkles, and sandy beaches and the sunshine bring smiles aplenty.
-Come along to hear the squawk of the seagulls, see the billowing sails and smell the salty air as Lena and her little doggie imagine the possibilities, pack their bags, and set off on a fun adventure to a tropical island.
-Ah, that's the life.
+Come along to hear the squawk of the seagulls, see the billowing sails and smell the salty air as Lena and her little doggie imagine the possibilities.
+Their imaginary trip starts when Lena wins a ticket to anywhere in the world.
+She quickly packs their bags and sets off on a fun adventure to a tropical island.

 Experience the fantasy of Hoofen Floofen Island as it is brought to life through delightful illustrations.
 An included discussion guide will encourage your child to write or draw their own tale.